Kushal2205a/beverage-sales-api/README.md

 Four models were trained and compared using SMAPE (Symmetric Mean Absolute Percentage Error) on a held out validation set consisting of the last 8 weeks of data per state.

 ## XGBoost
 A single model trained across all 43 states simultaneously.
-Uses lag features, rolling statistics, and time-based features.
+Uses lag features, rolling statistics, and time based features.
 Forecasting is done recursively, each future step is predicted using the output of the previous step.

 ## Prophet(Local : one per state)
 Trained on original scale rather than log scale.
 Prophet's internal trend and seasonality decomposition performs better without the log transform.
 US public holidays added via `add_country_holidays`.
 Seasonality mode set to multiplicative, as holiday spikes grow proportionally with the overall trend.